nathan-sprague/BeeData/README.md

 # BeeData

 ## About:
 BeeData is an open-source project to log environmental data over multiple months.
 This project is specifically directed toward weighing bee hives, but it can be used to log any other type of data.
+Compared to other data loggers fro the ESP32/ESP8266, it can store data locally or online, and it hosts a website with multiple useful features.

 ## Setup:
 ### 1. Set up hardware